M-arcus/cloudron-docs/knowledgebase/docs/apps.md

 <img src="/documentation/img/sftp-filezilla.png" class="shadow" width="500px">
 </center>

+!!! note "Port 222"
+    SFTP service runs at port 222.
+The server firewall already has this port open.
+However, you will have to whitelist this port in the Cloud firewall (e.g EC2 Security Group or DigitalOcean Firewall).

 ## Log viewer

 To view the logs of an app, click the logs button on the app grid: